goacs2python/GOACS2-Module-5-Individual-Problem-Set/README.md

-# Module 4 Problems
+# Module 5 Individual Problem Set

-Please complete all problems from the Module 4 Problem Set.
+Please complete one problem from the Module 5 Problem Set.
+The other problem will be completed with the help of a partner.

 ---